Leveraging Technology to keep Students engaged in Learning during unplanned School Closures

 6. Use the Teamie Mobile App for notifications and reminders to stay up-to-date

 A good way to stay up to date with the student activities and their submissions is to use the Teamie mobile app so that you can get push notifications when students ask questions or respond to your posts, or assessment activities.
 The Teamie App is also great for you to record video or audio and share with the students.
 If students have access to a mobile device at home, they could be posting their comments as videos or audio as well, by recording through the Teamie App.
-This can be a good way to keep younger learners engaged.
+This can be a good way to keep younger learners engaged and share their home learning tasks.
 As parents, the App becomes a key way to stay in touch with the child’s learning progress and upcoming deadlines.

 Did you know: